Visiting the Garifuna Coast On Roatan, Honduras

 The google maps location for the cultural centre is here.

-There are quite a few little lunch shacks and I'm assuming they are all good.
-I went to Garifuna Living Food which was amazing.
-Freshest seafood cooked to perfection in a thatched hut overlooking the ocean.
+There are quite a few little lunch shacks and huts that sit out over the water in PUnta Gorda.
+I’m assuming they are all good, however I went to Garifuna Living Food which was amazing.
+It was the freshest seafood cooked to perfection in a thatched hut overlooking the ocean.
 What more could you possibly want?

 The menu has items like: